NaturalIntelligence/wp-thumb-extractor/readme.txt

 	[amtyThumbOnly percent=50 post_id=282]
 To fetch image from current post.
 Resize by its width.(adjust height automatically)
 	[amtyThumbOnly width=50]
-Resize an image instead of fetching it from any post.
-	[amtyThumbOnly image_url=http://thinkzarahatke.com/testingimage.jpg percent=50]

 For any doubt or query visit [article-stack](http://article-stack.com/ "amty thumb") or